bitmark-inc/autonomy-docs/MVA.md

     * make sure that the strings are zeroed out
     * strings are variable size and need careful consideration
     * what for string copies
-    * maybe 2 mandays of high-level Java expert
+    * maybe 2 man days of high-level Java expert
 * Recover
     * RECOVERY - compromise of one key is assumed, thus use remaining keys to sweep to new Account Map multisig.
     * recover from loss of application or loss of container
-    * recover old funds to new account (forma)
+    * recover old funds to new account
     * retain old wallet files for bitcoind monitoring
     * _future:_ "crontab" to periodically sweep any new funds to old wallet
     * _option:_ display remaining two keys as QR for external recovery
 * Messaging
     * currently - Bitmark-run central whisper message queue
-    * Signal messaging is currenly only sihgle-sig, with all its disadvantages.
+    * Signal messaging is currently only single-sig, with all its disadvantages.
     * messaging uses a key as an identifier.
 How do we restore or recover or revoke without real decentralized identifier rotation features.
 * [Key bootstrapping](https://docs.google.com/document/d/1n9zuL5KwlvrEGUz6Vy4gbigE0p9B0VRHyPrTT2h8Gy4/edit)
     * BTC 2of3 +1(timelock: one year) so the fund is single sig after one year.
 TRADEOFF: make recovery key as the +1(timelock)